 About the Project

 CCUIH’s Medication Assisted Treatment (MAT) Project is funded through the CA Department of Health Care Services MAT Expansion and Tribal MAT Projects.
-The project is designed to meet the specific prevention, treatment, and recovery needs of California’s Urban Indian communities.
+This project is designed to meet the specific prevention, treatment, and recovery needs of California’s Urban Indian communities through Naloxone and Substance Use education, technical assistance to Urban Indian Health Programs, and education and materials distribution.

 Naloxone Training Materials